 Ford's Global Week of Caring is one of the cornerstone programs of the Ford Volunteer Corps.
 It includes a week of volunteer events across all of Ford's operating regions.
 In 2013, our eighth year with this program, over 13,000 Ford employee and retiree volunteers participated in nearly 300 projects in 31 countries and 16 U.S. states.
 Ford contributed \$315,000 in grants to help fund supplies needed by volunteers to complete their projects.
-This year's Global Week of Caring included building temporary shelters for homeless children in China, renovating a community youth center in Germany, providing clean drinking water facilities in disadvantaged parts of India and South Africa, participating in environmental restoration activities in Australia, as well as a range of community, education and environmental projects in the U.S. Specific projects are described by region in the interactive project map above.
+This year's Global Week of Caring included building temporary shelters for homeless children in China, renovating a community youth center in Germany, providing clean drinking water facilities in disadvantaged parts of India and South Africa, participating in environmental restoration activities in the U.S. Specific projects are described by region in the interactive project map above.
 For examples of some of our Global Week of Caring projects in 2013, please see Ford's Community Projects Around the World.